Polkadex-Substrate/polkadex-ts/.changeset/tall-schools-cover.md

 "@polkadex/thea": minor
 ---

-In this PR, we will be allowing DOT transfer from AssetHub to Polkadex and DOT, USDT transfer from Interlay to Polkadex network.
+In this PR, we will be allowing DOT, GLMR, BNC & vDOT transfer from Interlay to Polkadex network.